sendbird/sendbird-platform-sdk-java/docs/MessagesApi.md

 <a name="gcViewNumberOfEachMembersUnreadMessages"></a>
 # **gcViewNumberOfEachMembersUnreadMessages**
-> GcViewNumberOfEachMembersUnreadMessagesResponse gcViewNumberOfEachMembersUnreadMessages(channelUrl, apiToken, userIds)
+> GcViewNumberOfEachMembersUnreadMessagesResponse gcViewNumberOfEachMembersUnreadMessages(apiToken, channelUrl, userIds)

 View number of each member&#39;s unread messages